Wilshire Boulevard Temple: Rabbi Magnin and the move to Wilshire Boulevard

 The artistic highlights of the new temple include the Biblically themed Warner Memorial Murals, painted by Hugo Ballin and commissioned by the Warner Brothers (who founded the movie studio of the same name), Jack, Harry, and Albert.
 Ballin's murals consist of 320 ft, 7 ft murals depicting key moments in Jewish history.
 The murals are atypical of Judaism's traditional avoidance of figurative synagogue art.
 In deciding to include murals in the new temple, Magnin was inspired by his recent visits to great European cathedrals; the particular role of Los Angeles as the capital of the movie industry; and archaeological discoveries of the time that suggested that ancient synagogues used figurative art.

-Modeled after Rome's Pantheon, the immense Byzantine revival dome is 100 ft in diameter; its top is 135 ft above the street.
+Modelled after Rome's Pantheon, the immense Byzantine Revival dome is 100 ft in diameter; its top is 135 ft above the street.
 Its base is flanked by 28 buttresses, or small towers, rising from the ring girder for support.
 Funding for the dome's interior decoration was donated by Irving Thalberg, production head of MGM studio.
 The prayer inscribed in Hebrew around the Oculus, at the apex of the interior coffered dome, is from the shm'a prayer, a centerpiece of all Jewish prayer services.
 The words read: Shm'a Yisroael, Adonoi Eloheinu, Adonaoi Echad; which translates to "Hear, O Israel, the Lord our God, the Lord is One."